Low oil price hits $200 billion in mega-projects

 By Ron Bousso

-LONDON, June 16 (Reuters) - Deepwater oil projects and complex gas facilities worth around $200 billion have been cancelled or put on hold worldwide in recent months due to the sharp drop in oil prices over the past year, consultancy Ernst and Young said on Tuesday.
+LONDON (Reuters) - Deepwater oil projects and complex gas facilities worth around $200 billion have been canceled or put on hold worldwide in recent months due to the sharp drop in oil prices over the past year, consultancy Ernst and Young said on Tuesday.

 Further project cuts and delays are likely as the industry braces for an extended period of lower oil prices as a result of a supply glut.